penske-media-corp/pmc-vvv/README.md

 # PMC-VVV

 Welcome!
-This is the _in progress_ configuration for PMC's local WP development with VVV.
+This is the new and still-in-progress-but-ready-to-use configuration for PMC's local WP development with VVV.
 This document should contain what you need to know for testing it out, but note that the following things are not yet ready to test:

 * PHPUnit and PHPCS in the Vagrant machine (you can still run pipelines and these commands through Docker in each theme root)
 * Setting up new WPCOM sites should be done manually - see below (adding new VIPGo sites is untested by the initial VVV testers)